Home » Student Loan Forgiveness

 Years ago, the American Occupational Therapy Association (AOTA) got authorization for loan forgiveness of $10,000 over a five-year period for qualified OTs working in specific fields.
 Unfortunately, the program was not funded by Congress, so there is no funding available.

 But not all is lost.
 You can check out the programs above to get help or check-in with us about your student loan options.
 You can also look into the Peace Corps, where volunteers may be eligible to cancel a portion of student loan debt.
 Additionally, you can check out occupational therapist jobs with the military or gigs with AmeriCorps.
-For many of our clients, we recommend the PSLF or PAYE or REPAYE options, but of course, it depends on your situation.

-For example, we work with an occupational therapist who is focusing on retirement; she has $180,000 in debt and is on the PAYE program pursuing PSLF.
+For example, we work with an occupational therapist who is focusing on retirement.
+She has $180,000 in debt and is on the PAYE program pursuing PSLF.
 We’ve determined that she’s saved $16,000 with our help.

 We can help you, too, no matter your situation.
 Want additional help?
 Get in touch about a custom student loan plan tailored to your specific situation.
 We can help you find the right resources.